 The Kupala Eve dinner I attended years ago was fun, and it had a memorable menu, served in two parts: the main course at a picnic in the park and later, dessert at home.
 Cold, thin slices of buzhenina (roasted herbed pork tenderloin), an assortment of summer vegetable salads of tomato, cucumber and radishes with plenty of dill and other herbs, and this Poured-Crust Cabbage Pie were served at the picnic.
 Later at home, a dessert buffet of the ritual barley porridge topped with berries, nuts, and honey, nalysnyky (crepes) filled with sweetened homemade cheese, and fresh-out-of-the-boiling-water cherry-filled varenyky with plenty of sour cream.
 Every dish was delicious, but only the Poured-Crust Cabbage Pie was novel for me.
 I was intrigued and determined to figure out how to make it.

 After several attempts, I created this recipe that replicated the taste of the pie I ate that long-ago night.
 This kefir-based dough, just enough to hold the filling, is soft with a pleasant tangy flavor and texture.
 A few teaspoons of apple cider vinegar add brightness to the vegetable and herb filling, making it truly special and memorable.
-A piece of this Poured-Crust Cabbage Pie is a tasty complement to other savory dishes –meast, soups and salads.
+A piece of this Poured-Crust Cabbage Pie is a tasty complement to other savory dishes –meats, soups and salads.

 I have since learned that such poured-crust pies are in every Ukrainian cook’s repertoire because they are quick to make from simple ingredients and are often a good vehicle for leftovers.
 They can be prepared in advance, and easy portability makes them particularly handy for summer picnics.
 I provide suggestions for filling options after the recipe.